Delroy George Lindo Bio

 Delroy George Lindo Awards Won

-Lindo’s portrayal of Paul in Da 5 Bloods earned him critics’ awards, including the New York Film Critics Circle Award for Best Actor and the National Society of Film Critics Award for Best Actor.
-Earlier in his career he received a Satellite Award for his portrayal of Matthew Henson in Glory & Honor.
-These honors reflect recognition from critics and industry organizations for both stage and screen performances.
+Among his accolades, Lindo won the New York Film Critics Circle Award for Best Actor and the National Society of Film Critics Award for Best Actor for his performance in Da 5 Bloods.
+He also received a Satellite Award for his portrayal of explorer Matthew Henson in Glory & Honor.
+Additionally, he was awarded an honorary doctorate in Arts and Humanities from Virginia Union University in recognition of his contributions to the arts.

 Delroy George Lindo Family